Bicycle and motorcycle dynamics: Tires

 Tires have a large influence over bike handling, especially on motorcycles, but also on bicycles.
 Tires influence bike dynamics in two distinct ways: finite crown radius and force generation.
 Increase the crown radius of the front tire has been shown to decrease the size or eliminate self stability.
 Increasing the crown radius of the rear tire has the opposite effect, but to a lesser degree.

 Tires generate the lateral forces necessary for steering and balance through a combination of cornering force and camber thrust.
 Tire inflation pressures have also been found to be important variables in the behavior of a motorcycle at high speeds.
 Because the front and rear tires can have different slip angles due to weight distribution, tire properties, etc., bikes can experience understeer or oversteer.
 Of the two, understeer, in which the front wheel slides more than the rear wheel, is more dangerous since front wheel steering is critical for maintaining balance.

-Also, because real tires have a finite contact patch with the road surface that can generate a scrub torque, and when in a turn, can experience some side slipping as they roll, they can generate torques about an axis normal to the plane of the contact patch.
+Because real tires have a finite contact patch with the road surface that can generate a scrub torque, and when in a turn, can experience some side slipping as they roll, they can generate torques about an axis normal to the plane of the contact patch.